Skip to main content

 Pre-requisites:

-Steps to create a system task for setting up authorization integration on forms in a project are as mentioned below:
+The steps to create a system task for setting up authorization integration on forms in a project are as mentioned below:

 2. In the task dropdown, select 'Authorization Integration'.

-This system task enables you to configure required integration details for OAuth integration or API integration with Asite.
+This system task enables you to configure the required integration details for OAuth integration or API integration with Asite.

 3. Below are the fields available to configure in this system task: